eyaler/ediking/README.md

 ### Things I may to add
 - Compress the code and prompt saved in the URL
+- Drag and drop HTML content and links to grab code
 - Direct editing of the iframe (aka designMode) reflected in the code editor
 - Use GUN.js or Nostr for persistence and collaborative editing
 - Syntax highlighting and other code editor niceties